ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

 src_ip=192.168.250.70
 ```

 I identified the suspicious domain as the C2 server, which seems to where the attacker contacted after gaining control of the server.
+Through this, it was clear that the same file name, internal source IP, and the suspicious external domain have indeed established communication between the web server and the attacker's system.

 <p align="left">
   <img src="images/splunk-cyber-kill-chain-investigation-34.png?raw=true&v=2"